SebiSebi/DataMine/CONTRIBUTING.md

 (`{major}.{minor}.{patch}`).
 The command modifies the necessary files, creates a new Git tag and commits the changes;
 2. Push the new commit (**don't forget the** `--tags` flag): `git push --tags -u origin master`.

+# Upload to PyPI

+1. Bump to a new version (please refer to the instructions for doing this);
+2. Execute: `python setup.py sdist`;
+3. Execute: `twine upload dist/data_mine-[new_version].tar.gz` and provide your credentials.